 In this section we prove Theorem~\ref{Th.1}.
-First of all we construct a family of subsolutions $v_j(x)$ of the problem under consideration, connected with solutions $u_j(x)$, $j=1,2, ...$.
-Namely, introduce the family of subdomains $\Omega_j$ of domain $\Omega$ from \eqref{1.1}:
+First of all, we construct a family of subsolutions $v_j(x)$, connected with solutions $u_j(x)$, $j=1,2, ...$ of the problem under consideration.
+Namely, introduce a family of subdomains $\Omega_j$ of the domain $\Omega$ from \eqref{1.1}:

 and numbers

 Consider now a family of auxiliary problems: